psychosis448/wasm-performance/README.md

 # node-server
 cd node-server && npm run start
 ## server starts on port 8081

+## run the tests in the browser
+## save the result to python-analysis/data

 # python-analysis
 ## requires mongodb to be installed